RedHatInsights/insights-core/.github/pull_request_template.md

 * [ ] No Sensitive Data in this change?
 * [ ] Is this PR to correct an issue?
 * [ ] Is this PR an enhancement?
-* [ ] Is backport to the `3.0_egg` branch required?
-Refer to [RPM/Egg Delivery](https://github.com/RedHatInsights/insights-core/blob/master/CONTRIBUTING.md#rpmegg-delivery) to open a new PR.
+* [ ] Is this a backport from master branch?
+Yes, this is a backport of #PR-ID?

 ### Complete Description of Additions/Changes: